SWAuk/website/README.md

 **DO NOT TRY AND USE BOTH SCRIPTS AT THE SAME TIME OR YOU WILL GET INTO AN INFINATE LOOP!**

 #### Example
-I prefer to work in the `src/` folder in the git repo as there are less files and folders to navigate around.
+I prefer to work in the `src/` folder in the git repo as it is allows you to checkout different git branches (e.g. to review a pull request) and have the changes synced to the Joomla install (`.docker/www/`).
+There are also less files and folders to navigate around.
 I'll therefore use `copyOut.php` in this example.

 You could run these php scripts using a php interpreter installed on your machine but given that we have php with the `util` container I'm going to use that.
 NOTE: I run two commands in the example below. `docker-compose run --rm util` to get a shell inside the `util` container and `php copyOut.php` inside the `util` container.